Wrestling mask: Japanese wrestling

-The mask in British wrestling
+British wrestling

 Although at live shows, masked wrestlers were as prolific in British wrestling as its American counterpart, they were largely kept off ITV's television coverage until the late 1960s.
 Successful masked wrestlers up until this point included Count Bartelli (Geoff Condliffe), the White Angel (Judo Al Hayes) and Doctor Death (promoter Paul Lincoln as the top villain of his own major independent promotion).
 Masked wrestlers were frequently disparaged by top promoters during this period as a symptom of the allegedly "anarchic" conditions in American wrestling - indeed the first masked wrestler on ITV, The Outlaw (Gordon Nelson) was announced as being an American.

 The most famous masked wrestler in British history, Peter Thornley, the original British version of Kendo Nagasaki, made his professional debut - complete with masked Samurai gimmick - in 1964 but did not appear on television until 1971.
 Nagasaki's first big victory was a win over mentor (and real life trainer) Bartelli in a 1966 mask vs mask match.
-His own mask was pulled off by opponent Big Daddy during a televised match in December 1975, an important turning point in Daddy's rise in popularity.
+His own mask was pulled off by opponent Big Daddy during a televised match in December 1975, an important landmark in Daddy's rise to popularity.
 Nagasaki later voluntarily unmasked in a ceremony in the ring on TV in December 1977.
 By 1986 he was back under the mask and was the top villain of All Star Wrestling from this point until his second retirement in 1993.

 Another successful masked wrestler from the 1970s was blue-eye martial artist Kung Fu, played by Eddie Hamill (1943-2025), who lost his mask after a 1976 televised defeat by Mick McManus but continued to wrestle unmasked still as Kung Fu, winning the British Heavy Middleweight Championship in 1986.

-At Christmas 1979, Big Daddy defeated and unmasked Mr. X on television.
+At Christmas 1979, Big Daddy defeated and unmasked Mr. X (Arthur Byce) on television.
 Subsequently, during the 1980s in Joint Promotions, masked wrestlers were generally built towards being fodder for Daddy to defeat, unmask and humiliate in headline tag matches on ITV, such as the Spoiler (Drew McDonald) King Kendo (aka Red Devil), Battle Star (Barry Douglas), El Diablo, the Black Baron, the Masked Marauders tag team and The Emperor.
 Meanwhile in All Star Wrestling - apart from Nagasaki - they were mostly treated as short lived reflections of recent fads in popular culture.
 In 1995, All Star shows were frequently headlined by a masked tag team based on the Power Rangers franchise, until the copyright owners intervened.
 In the 21st century, El Ligero wrestled successfully for both the traditional and American-style promotions.